bessiewong/academic-kickstart/content/authors/admin/_index.md

 <br/>
 <br/>

-Hello!
+Hi there!

 I'm Bessie, a creative and energetic Communication student based in Vancouver, BC.
-Currently, I am a Communications Assistant at BC's Real Estate Regulator as well as a self-employed English Tutor.
+Most recently, I was the Communications Assistant for British Columbias' Real Estate Regulator as well as a self-employed English Tutor.
+During my downtime, I love reading new novels and practicing yoga.

 Scroll down to find out more!